Last updated October 12, 2019

 A tiny, four-car parking lot marks the trailhead for the Boucherie Rush Trail on the southwest side of Mt Boucherie.
 This parking lot fills up quickly, but there’s plenty of parking available on the roadside and ball diamond just up the road.
 A small outhouse sits in the parking lot.
 We always bring a small amount of toilet paper and hand sanitizer, just in case.

 What to Expect from the Trail

 From the map at the trailhead, follow the Flint Man Trail for 0.4km and then head uphill on the Boucherie Rush Trail.
 You’ll steadily climb up the side of the mountain using an extensive switchback system.
 The hard packed trail is very well maintained and free of roots and loose rock.
 There are wooden railings at the steep and narrow sections, as well as informative signs throughout the hike.
 West Kelowna did a wonderful job when they created the Boucherie Rush Trail!

 Instead of racing up the mountain, take your time to enjoy the panoramic views.
 The majority of the trail is exposed with little tree cover and you’ll quickly become hot on a sunny day.
-Bring lots of water in a hydration pack, learn how to stay properly hydrated, and lather yourself in sunscreen.
-Check out our Okanagan packing list or 10 Hiking Essentials to help keep you both happy and safe on your hike.
+Bring lots of water, learn how to stay properly hydrated, and lather yourself in sunscreen.
+Check out our Okanagan packing list or ten hiking essentials to help keep you happy and safe on your hike.

 Summiting Mt Boucherie

 The Boucherie Rush Trail is mostly an extensive switchback system and only near the summit does this change.
 You’ll know you’ve reached the top when the trees thicken and the trail straightens.

 A 3km marker and large, rocky landing with a wooden fence mark the summit of the Boucherie Rush Trail.
 The landing overlooks West Kelowna, Okanagan Lake, and Okanagan Mountain Park.
 The views from the summit of the Boucherie Rush Trail are absolutely breathtaking!
 It’s a great place to kick back and relax.